-The site analysis plan should be prepared by the applicant and detail the following information:
+The site analysis plan should be prepared by the applicant, with assistance from Council, and detail the following information:

-• Vegetation, both native and introduced species, and their coverage of the site, including Ecological Vegetation Class (EVC).
+- Vegetation, both native and introduced species, and their coverage of the site, including Ecological Vegetation Class (EVC).
 The assessment of vegetation, particularly for groundcover, is best carried out in spring as most annuals and perennials will be present.
-Assessing the ground level flora of the site will help determine the site preparation.

-EVCs in Warrnambool are shown on the map at Appendix 7.
+Assessing the ground level flora of the site will help determine the site preparation. - EVCs in Warrnambool are shown on the map at Appendix 7.
 For more information regarding EVCs at specific locations, visit the Victorian Government's Nature Kit1.
-Nature Kit is an online mapping resource that shows information about biodiversity and native vegetation, including modelled 'current' and 'pre-1750s' EVCs.
+Nature Kit is an online mapping resource that shows information about biodiversity and native vegetation, including modelled 'current' and 'pre-1750s' EVCs. - Fauna, including both native and introduced species.